oli-hall/oli-hall.github.io/_posts/2019-03-14-Jupyter-kernel-issues.md

 pip install tornado==5.1.1
 ```

 If you want to dig in deeper, there's [an issue open](https://github.com/jupyter/notebook/issues/4399) on the Jupyter GitHub project to track it.
+Hopefully this'll get fixed soon (in fact, it likely will be fixed by the time I publish this), but nevertheless, this may come in useful for someone if they have the same symptoms.